M3 Lee: Development

 The 37 mm gun was aimed through the M2 periscope, mounted in the mantlet to the side of the gun.
 It also sighted the coaxial machine gun.
 Two range scales were provided: 0–1500 yd for the 37 mm and 0–1000 yd for the machine gun.
-The 37 mm gun also featured a counterweight – a long rod under the barrel – though it was ill maintained by crews who knew little about its use.

-There were also two .30-06 Browning M1919A4 machine guns mounted in the hull, fixed in traverse but adjustable in elevation, which were controlled by the driver.
+There were also two .30-06 (7.62 mm caliber) Browning M1919A4 machine guns mounted in the hull, fixed in traverse but adjustable in elevation, which were controlled by the driver.
 These were, due to coordination issues, removed, though they would be seen on early Sherman tanks.

 Though not at war, the U.S. was willing to produce, sell and ship munitions including armored vehicles to Britain.
 The British had requested that their Matilda II infantry tank and Crusader cruiser tank designs be made by American factories, but this request was refused.
-With much of their equipment left on the beaches near Dunkirk, the equipment needs of the British were acute.
+With much of their equipment left in France after the British Army was evacuated from Dunkirk, the equipment needs of the British were acute.
 Though not entirely satisfied with the design, they ordered the M3 in large numbers.
-British experts had viewed the mock-up in 1940 and identified features that they considered flaws – the high profile, the hull mounted main gun, the lack of a radio in the turret (though the tank did have a radio down in the hull), the riveted armor plating (whose rivets tended to pop off inside the interior in a deadly ricochet when the tank was hit by a non-penetrating round), the smooth track design, insufficient armor plating and lack of splash-proofing of the joints.
+British experts had viewed the mock-up in 1940 and identified features that they considered flaws – the high profile, the hull mounted main gun, the radio position in the hull rather than in the turret, the riveted armor plating (whose rivets tended to pop off inside the interior in a deadly ricochet when the tank was hit even by non-penetrating rounds), the smooth track design, insufficient armor and lack of splash-proofing of the joints.

 The British desired modifications for the tank they were purchasing.
 A bustle rack was to be made at the back of the turret to house the Wireless Set No. 19.
-The turret was to be given thicker armor plate than in the original U.S. design, and the machine gun cupola was to be replaced with a simple hatch.
-Extended space within the turret of the new M3 also allowed the use of a smoke bomb launcher, although the addition of the radio would take the space for storage of fifty 37 mm rounds, reducing the ammunition capacity to 128 rounds.
+The turret was to be given thicker armor than in the original U.S. design, and the machine gun cupola was to be replaced with a simple hatch.
+Extended space within the turret of the new M3 also allowed the use of a smoke bomb launcher, although the addition of the radio would take the space for storage of fifty 37 mm rounds, reducing the ammunition capacity for that gun to 128 rounds.
 Several of these new "Grant" tanks would also be equipped with sand shields for action in North Africa, though they often fell off.
-With these modifications accepted the British ordered 2,000 Grants, although only 1,685 were built.
+With these modifications accepted, the British ordered 2,000 Grants, with 1,685 ultimately built.